THE ARTIST SUSAN R. SCHLEPP

 Endeavors

-Spring 2025, Susan will continue her art education at Bellevue College.
+Winter 2025, Susan created a tropically inspired series on Maui.
+Spring 2025, Susan studied Color Design, 2D Design & Art History Bellevue College.
 Winter 2025, she expanded her skillset in Honolulu & San Diego with experimental techniques & formal classes.
 Spring 2024, she participated in a week-long online workshop to delve deeper into design, value & color.

 Summer 2023, Susan was invited to Santa Catarina in Puglia, Italy to participate in a special art project where she created & photographed her temporary art installations in the Porto Selvaggio Nature Preserve.
 While there, she made natural pigment paint from the rock sediment, produced prints from native botanicals and painted daily.
 Video catalog of the event here.